 “Every year, 17,000 buildings constructed with other materials could be built with wood.
 In most cases, it costs about the same to build with wood, and yet the environmental benefits are significant.
 Building with innovative wood products from sustainable, properly managed forests is a relatively easy way to alleviate a sizable amount of U.S. carbon emissions.”

 – Jennifer Cover, President and CEO, WoodWorks, Testimony to the Committee on Energy and Natural Resources, United States Senate

-The forest/carbon cycle helps keep carbon out of the atmosphere
+Forests and cities work together to keep carbon out of the atmosphere

 Sustainable forest management practices such as those used in North America are essential to the forest-carbon cycle.
 While wood buildings lock carbon into the built environment, the next generation of trees begins to grow and absorb CO2.
 This helps to ensure that our forests remain a carbon sink while creating a sustainable supply of wood for new buildings.

 Strong markets for wood products incentivize sustainable forest management by providing an economic reason to keep forest land forested instead of converting them for other uses.
 They also encourage landowners to invest not only in forest regeneration, but thinning and other landscape restoration efforts that promote forest health and reduce the risk of wildfire.